-Projects must also address one or more of the elements of an ecosystem approach:
+Projects must be focused in the Atlantic Ecosystem, and address one or more of the following priorities:

 - Date Modified: